MainShayne233/lobby/README.md

 ## Roadmap

+- Finalize implementation for how members are stored and fetched
+  - Currently stored in a map, where the member_id points to the member's state
+  - Maybe a more proper enum would be better?
-- Add different unique key options (currently just an integer)
+- Add different unique key options (currently just an integer, maybe JWT?)
-- Track member count for easy access to the count
+- Track member count for easy access to the total member count
 - Add ability to persist state to disk as a background task

 ## Contributing